Yamileth Mercado

-Almendra Yamileth Mercado Duarte (born 16 March 1998) is a Mexican professional boxer who has held the WBC female super bantamweight title since 2019.
-As of April 2021, she is ranked as the world's second best active female super bantamweight by BoxRec.
+Almendra Yamileth Mercado Duarte (born 16 March 1998) is a Mexican professional boxer who is a former WBC female super-bantamweight champion.

 Professional career

 Mercado made her professional debut on 19 July 2014, scoring a first-round unanimous decision (UD) victory over Yoatzin Meraz at the Gimnasio Municipal in Nuevo Casas Grandes, Mexico.
 She had one more fight in 2014–a UD win against Susana Uribe in December–before securing three more wins in 2015; technical knockout (TKO) wins over Karla Valenzuela in March and Estefania Talamantes in August; followed by an eight-round UD win over Lesly Morales in November.

 She had two wins over Diana Gutierrez in 2016–a third-round TKO in March and a six-round UD in an August rematch–before going on to fight Jessica Munoz for the vacant WBC FECOMBOX female super bantamweight title.
 The bout took place on 3 March 2017 at the Gimnasio Municipal in Nuevo Casas Grandes.
 Mercado suffered her first professional defeat via UD over ten rounds, with the three judges scoring the bout 100–90, 99–91 and 98–92 in favour of Munoz.
 Mercado bounced back with two more wins at the end of 2017; a UD against Milagros Diaz in November and a corner retirement (RTD) victory over Juana Felix in December.

 She competed four times in 2018, securing UD wins over Marisol Corona in January; Debani Balderas in March; and Beatriz Arangure in June.
 Her final fight of the year was a world title shot against reigning WBC female super bantamweight champion Fatuma Zarika.
 The bout took place on 8 September at the Kenyatta International Convention Centre in Nairobi, Kenya.
 Mercado lost in her first attempt at world honours via split decision (SD), with two judges scoring the bout 99–91 and 97–93 in favour of Zarika, while the third scored it 96–94 to Mercado.